presnick/ProgramsInformationPeople/_sources/DictionaryAccumulation/ExtraExercises.rst

    myTests().main()

 5. Do the same as above but now find the least frequent letter.
 Create the dictionary ``characters`` that shows each character from string ``sally`` and its frequency.
-Then, find the least frequent letter and assign the letter to the variable ``worst_char``.
+Then, find the least frequent letter in the string and assign the letter to the variable ``worst_char``.

 .. activecode:: ee_ch13_05
    :tags: DictionaryAccumulation/AccumulatingtheBestKey.rst, DictionaryAccumulation/AccumulatingaMaximumValue.rst